FFmpeg/FFV1/ffv1.md

 ## Slice

-A `Slice` is an independent spatial sub-section of a `Frame` that is encoded separately from another region of the same `Frame`.
-The use of more than one `Slice` per `Frame` can be useful for taking advantage of the opportunities of multithreaded encoding and decoding.
+A `Slice` is an independent spatial sub-section of a Frame that is encoded separately from another region of the same Frame.
+The use of more than one `Slice` per Frame can be useful for taking advantage of the opportunities of multithreaded encoding and decoding.

 A `Slice` consists of a `Slice Header` (when relevant), a `Slice Content`, and a `Slice Footer` (when relevant).
 The pseudo-code below describes the contents of a `Slice`.